Peyrzival/dotfiles-gruv/README.md

  * my [startpage](https://peyrzival.github.io/startpage/) (a fork of [nwvh startpage](https://github.com/nwvh/startpage)), to put it as a new tab in firefox use this [extension](https://addons.mozilla.org/pt-BR/firefox/addon/new-tab-override/)
  * my text editor is doom emacs, i use the config of [distrotube dot](https://gitlab.com/dwt1/dotfiles) but for minor modifications, i use [lvim](https://www.lunarvim.org/01-installing.html#prerequisites)
  * put the directory bin/ in $HOME/.local/, is necessary for some keybindings to work
- * i use fish as main shell with some aliases, if you want, its at config/fish/ (this configuration file is derived from the [distrotube dotfiles](https://gitlab.com/dwt1/dotfiles) but contains some modifications). install [jfetch](https://github.com/Jimmysit0/jfetch) for informations when you open the terminal
+ * i use fish as main shell with some aliases, if you want, its at config/fish/ (this configuration file is derived from the [distrotube dotfiles](https://gitlab.com/dwt1/dotfiles) but contains some modifications).
  * to better experience with fish, i recommend you to install [starship](https://starship.rs). my config file of starship is at config/starship.toml
  * i use a [picom fork](https://github.com/pijulius/picom) to have fluffy animations, the conf of this is in the directory config
  * `yay -S todo`, a todo manager
- * install scrot and [cliblur](https://gitlab.com/kerkmann/cliblur) to lockscreen works